 I am an ecologist captivated with the wonders of nature.

 My research is in animal behaviour, evolutionary ecology, and conservation.
-I integrate theories and techniques from multiple fields to design holistic projects that tackle novel questions in biology.
+I integrate theories and techniques from these fields to design and carry-out integrative projects that tackle both novel and long-held questions in biology.
 A life-long fascination has made me most knowledgeable about the natural history of reptiles and amphibians, and my research with herpetofauna has led more broadly into the fields of behavioural and evolutionary biology.
 My research covers diverse topics like animal cognition, developmental plasticity, overwintering ecology, urban ecology, natural history of reptiles, and conservation biology.

-My current focus is understanding the evolution of sociality through the use of reptilian model systems.
-By studying cryptic sociality in the Australian Egernia group of skinks, African girdled lizards, and North American Painted Turtles (Chrysemys picta) myself and collaborators are answering questions like - what are the evolutionary origins of family living?
+In my current position, my focus is to understand the evolution of sociality through the use of reptilian model systems.
+By studying cryptic sociality in the Australian Egernia-group of skinks, African girdled lizards, and North American Painted Turtles, myself and collaborators are answering questions like - what are the evolutionary origins of family living?
 How do reptiles benefit from living in groups or with family?
 What is the nature of these reptile's social behaviour?

 NSERC Postdoctoral Fellow

 Department of Biology, Laurentian University, Sudbury, Canada

 Post: Private Bag X1, Stellenbosch University, Department of Botany and Zoology, Matieland, 7602, South Africa